 - Rarely should you have over two colors of text on a page

 - Design elements should complement each other, not compete

 - Mixed graphic types, typefaces and styles (tables vs. pie charts, hand-sketched lettering vs. flat icons, conflicting fonts, etc) should be avoided

 Try two columns.
 Building a two-column layout keeps the page from growing messy or disorganized.
 With this grid layout, the paper is boosted with visual structure and rhythm.
 Some studies suggest that 60-70 characters per line is the optimal length for readability.
 This approach puts a paper inline with that recommendation.

 Apply the same motif throughout.
 It is surprising how many papers lack basic consistency page to page.
 If you are using a blocked footer, or a color band down the side of the page, for example, make sure it is used throughout.
 Logo placement and other design elements should be predictable.
 The white paper is a cohesive piece of content, not a mashup of distinct pages.

-Consider the above design elements to make the white reading experience pleasurable, and strategic.
+Consider the above design elements to make the white paper reading experience pleasurable and strategic.
 Design should encourage engagement, draw readers to important data and drive top-to-bottom readership.
 Not only will it enhance the paper, but build the brand behind the paper.
 Also, if you want to hire a writer, be sure to reach out.